 Recording Modes in QTP:

-Recording is the most commonly used method to create a test.
-The basic steps are typically recorded and the test later under goes improvements in order to suit the needs of the testing process.
+The recording is the most commonly used method to create a test.
+The basic steps are typically recorded and the test later undergoes improvements in order to suit the needs of the testing process.

 QTP provides 3 modes of recording:

 Though only the normal recording mode gets used most of the times, it is important to know the others too, as the knowledge about the same can come handy when the need arises for them.